How Long Can You Make a Claim After a Car Accident?

 In Queensland, CTP insurance companies often seek to protect their bottom line by minimising the value of compensation settlements.

-A lawyer who works with car accident claims knows how to establish fault, minimise liability, and provide advice regarding the total value of your loss.
-They can also provide legal representation in negotiations with the liable insurer.
+A motor vehicle accident lawyer who works with car accident claims knows how to establish fault, minimise liability, and provide advice regarding the total value of your financial loss.
+They can also provide legal representation in negotiations with the liable insurer, and any subsequent court proceedings.

 Advice for Accident Claim Time Limits

-When harmed by the negligence of others, Splatt Lawyers can provide free legal advice regarding car accident claims.
-We offer compensation legal services on a 100% no-win, no-fee basis.
-This means we cover all your costs and expenses until settlement.
+Splatt Lawyers can provide free initial legal advice on car accident claims when you have been harmed by the negligence of others.
+We offer compensation legal services on a 100% no-win, no-fee basis, which covers all your costs and expenses until settlement.
 Pay when you win and zero if you lose.
-It’s our No Win, No Fee, No Financial Risk guarantee.
-We can provide advice about your right when injured as:

-- a passenger of a car that is involved in an accident
+- Passenger of a car that is involved in an accident

-What kinds of compensation are available for a motor vehicle accident insurance claim?
+What type of compensation is available for a motor vehicle accident insurance claim?

-If you have a successful car insurance claim for a personal injury, you could receive lump sum compensation for economic and non-economic loss under ‘heads of damage’, including:
+If you have a successful car insurance claim for a personal injury, you could receive lump sum compensation for economic and non-economic damages, including:

 - Lost wages (income and superannuation)